brhvucn/Boilerplate_ASPNETMVC/README.md

 * The difference between DTO and domain entities
 * The usage of DTO and Request objects
 * The location of the client and how the client communicates with the backend

+## A CRM system
+This boilerplate implementation will be a simple Customer Relationship Management (CRM) System.
+A system like this enables a company to keep track of all of their customers.